 Loan-to-income limit (LTI)

 There is a general limit of 3.5 times gross annual income for all new mortgage lending for principal dwelling homes, with some scope for flexibility.
 This includes lending to people in negative equity who are applying for a mortgage for a new property.
 This limit does not apply to buy-to-let mortgages.

 Loan-to-value limit (LTV)

 There are different limits for different categories of buyer.
 Again, lenders have some scope for flexibility – see ‘Lender flexibility’ below.

-Originally, the valuation of the property must have been carried out no later than 2 months before the date of the mortgage agreement.
-Withe effect from 1 January 2017, this increased to 4 months.
+The valuation of the property must have been carried out no later than 4 months before the date of the mortgage agreement.

 Up to 31 December 2016: For first-time buyers of principal dwelling homes there was a limit of 90% LTV on the first €220,000 of the value of a residential property, so first-time buyers needed a deposit of 10% for a house or apartment costing €220,000 or less.

 A limit of 80% LTV applied on any excess value of the property above €220,000, so first-time buyers needed a deposit of 10% on the first €220,000 and 20% of any balance above €220,000.

 Since 1 January 2017: For first-time buyers of principal dwelling homes the limit of 90% LTV applies on the full value of all residential property, so first-time buyers will need a deposit of 10% for any house or apartment, regardless of price.